MicrosoftDocs/windows-dev-docs/windows-apps-src/whats-new/windows-10-build-10240.md

 localizationpriority: medium
 ---

-# What's new in Windows 10, Version 1507
+# What's new in Windows 10 for developers, build 10240

-Windows 10 and new developer tools provide the tools, features, and experiences powered by the new Universal Windows Platform (UWP).
-After [installing the tools and SDK](http://go.microsoft.com/fwlink/?LinkId=821431) on Windows 10, you’re ready to either [create a new Universal Windows app](https://msdn.microsoft.com/library/windows/apps/bg124288) or explore how you can use your [existing app code on Windows](https://msdn.microsoft.com/library/windows/apps/mt238321).
+Windows 10 build 10240 and the updated SDK provide the tools, features, and experiences to make remarkable Universal Windows Platform apps.
+After [installing the tools and SDK](http://go.microsoft.com/fwlink/?LinkId=821431) on Windows 10, you’re ready to either [create a new Universal Windows app](../get-started/create-uwp-apps.md) or explore how you can use your [existing app code on Windows](../porting/index.md).

-Here's a feature-by-feature look at what's new for you in Windows 10, Vesion 1507.
+Here's a feature-by-feature look at what's new for you in Windows 10 build 10240 (Also known as Windows 10 version 1507).

 ## Adaptive layouts